DiegoMarulandaB/diegomarulandab/README.md

 ## Hello, I'm Diego!

-### *Indie frontend developer based in Colombia!
-Passionate about technology, geopolitics, general culture, and science..*.
+### *A passionate freelance frontend developer based in Colombia.
+My fascination with technology is combined with a deep interest in geopolitics, general culture and science, giving me a unique perspective on the digital world.*.

 Connect with me: